 Specific and Informative: Do not spread your problems throughout the essay.
 Try to be specific and informative.
 Strive to summarize the problem in the least amount of words yet effectively.
 And in any case, don’t combine multiple problems even if they seem similar.
 Write different reports for each problem.

 So the goals of a bug report are to:

 - Explain a bug to the developer and show where it is

-- Help the developer fix it with the minimal time cost
+- Help the developer fix it with a minimal time cost.

 How Defect Report helps developers exactly:

 - Tells about issues that they are not aware of

 - Helps determine new features that they may not have thought of

 - Help get a feel as to how their customers use the software so they can make it better

 And if you write your bug report effectively, the bug has more chances of being fixed.
 So, fixing bugs is directly dependent on how you report them.
 We have mentioned all fields used while raising a bug, but not all fields are mandatory.
 It depends upon the organization.